 A home inspection is an objective observation of the current condition of the home's components - this will not yield a pass or fail score.
 I will not conduct an appraisal to determine the home's market value or suggest how you should proceed in your real estate transaction based on the inspection.
 I will, however, describe in detail the home's physical condition at the time of the inspection and make recommendations on components or systems that may need replaced, repaired, or further evaluated.

 What is radon and should I have it tested in my home?

-Do you recommend testing for mold on every inspection?
+Do you recommend testing Indoor Air Quality on every inspection?

 Why should I consider a sewer scope add-on to my inspection?

-Sewer pipes are often overlooked during a real estate transaction - out of site and out of mind...until they're broken, leaking, or clogged and backing up into your home or yard.
-My sewer scope inspection gives you the peace of mind that your sewer system is in good working condition, backed up by high definition video documentation!
+Sewer pipes are often overlooked during a real estate transaction - out of sight and out of mind...until they're broken, leaking, or clogged and backing up into your home or yard!
+My sewer scope inspection gives you the peace of mind that your sewer system is in good working condition, backed up by high definition video documentation.
 Click here to learn more about sewer systems and their potential issues and associated repair costs.

 What is infrared imaging going to show?